Flo2306/Voice-Onset/README.md

 Con:

 - The audio quality plays a big role in how many audio files are classified.
 Using a computer microphone, we lost about 15% of the data to the voice transcription not recognizing the correct word.
-- It can take quite some time as it is splitting the recording multiple times (a 5 second recording takes about 12 seconds to process, the algorithm has a complexity of log(n))
+- It can take quite some time as it is splitting the recording multiple times (a 5 second recording takes about 12 seconds to process on a MacbookAir 2020 with a M1 chip, the algorithm has a complexity of log(n))

 The idea for this project came about in a research internship at the University of Sydney.
 In the experiment, pictures were shown and participants had to name the object they saw.
 As I was unaware that there were other softwares available (e.g. Chronset), I decided to try and write my own function.
 I decided to use a binary search + transcribe approach which, to my knowledge, has not been used before this way.
 I am currently in the process of writing a paper about this and I hope to publish within this year.